osquery/osquery/docs/wiki/deployment/syslog.md

 #### All versions

-`rsyslogd` must be restarted for the changes to take effect.
+**rsyslogd** must be restarted for the changes to take effect.
 On many systems, this can be achieved by `sudo service rsyslog restart`.

-Note: `rsyslogd` will only check once, at startup, whether it can write to the pipe.
-If `rsyslogd` cannot write to the pipe, it will not retry until restart.
+Note: **rsyslogd** will only check once, at startup, whether it can write to the pipe.
+If **rsyslogd** cannot write to the pipe, it will not retry until restart.

 #### Other configuration

-Configuration flags control the retention of syslog logs. `syslog_events_expiry` (default 30 days) defines how long (in seconds) to keep logs. `syslog_events_max` (default 100,000) sets a maximum number of logs to retain (oldest logs are deleted first if this number is surpassed).
+Configuration flags control the retention of syslog logs. `--syslog_events_expiry` (default 30 days) defines how long (in seconds) to keep logs. `--syslog_events_max` (default 100,000) sets a maximum number of logs to retain (oldest logs are deleted first if this number is surpassed).

 ### Usage